HarvardMapCollection/tutorials-share/content/tutorials/arcgis-qgis/vectorization/index.md

 <ul>
 	<li>If you have a <code>.geoTIFF</code>, you should be able to drag the file directly into the QGIS document and have it show up in the correct place.</li>
 	<li>If you do not yet have a georeferenced map you&#39;d like to work with, please refer to other guides on this pre-requisite step.
-A useful place to start is our Introduction to Georeferencing tutorial.
-You can also <a href="https://outlook.office365.com/book/HarvardMapCollection1@HU.onmicrosoft.com/?ismsaljsauthenabled=true" target="_blank">make an appointment</a>.</li>
+A useful place to start is our <a href="https://mapping.share.library.harvard.edu/tutorials/arcgis-qgis/georeference/">Georferencing in QGIS</a> tutorial.
+You can also <a href="https://outlook.office365.com/book/HarvardMapCollection1@HU.onmicrosoft.com/?ismsaljsauthenabled=true" target="_blank">make an appointment</a> at the Map Collection.</li>
 </ul>

 <h3>Create New Shapefile Layer</h3>